sageserpent-open/kineticMerge/README.md

 - `pprint`. *Readable* debugging output.
 - `tagging`.
 Stop your code from being both *stringly-typed* and looking like 1970s C with all those integers.
 - `guava`.
 Hashing, hashing and yet more hashing.
-- `fingertree`.
-A performant and robust way of dealing with interval testing, as well as nice example of a pure-functional core fingertree implementation with various front-end APIs.
-At time of writing, the APIs are a bit rough-and-ready, but it does the job well.
 - `caffeine`.
 If you want a well-documented, one-stop-shop Java caching API that plugs into everything and is endlessly configurable, here it is.
 - `progressbar`.
 A straightforward way of displaying a progress bar for a console application.